josephinebourghardt/MDEF/docs/term1/05-Living with your own Ideas.md

 ![](../images/LivingwithIdeas/film5.png)

-To extend the intervention I want to a predefined amount of water during a day, to investigate how I would distribute it and manage.
+To extend the intervention I want to use a predefined amount of water during a day, to investigate how I would distribute it and evaluate distribution.
 I want to understand the challenges and reflections it could entail.
 Would I be able to live this way?
-Would I choose to live this way, needing to välja bort many of the things I take for granted in life, many things that I take for granted and think that I want..
+Would I choose to live this way, needing to evaluate many of the things I take for granted in everyday life, and choose which ones to do and whoch to not do anymore.
 Would other people do this?

-How could water usage be communicated so people understand and want to choose to do things differently.
+How could water usage be communicated so people understand and want to choose to do things differently?